 How to make gluten-free chicken and quinoa soup

-- In a large saucepan over medium heat, saute onions, garlic, carrots, and celery in olive oil until the onion starts to turn translucent.
+- Cook quinoa according to the package; set aside.
+In a large saucepan over medium heat, saute onions, garlic, carrots, and celery in olive oil until the onion starts to turn translucent.

 - Add the chicken broth, water, and cubed chicken breast.